RobRendell/gTove/README.md

 only list recently completed items which have not yet been released.

 * Fix bug - dice wouldn't clear properly if multiple users were connected.
+* Support Fog of War on hexagonal grids.

 ## Plans/TODO